substrait-io/substrait/doc/overview.md

 Define a well-defined, cross-language specification of data compute operations.
 This includes a declaration of common operations, custom operations and one or more serialized representations of this specification.
 The spec focuses on the semantics of each operation and a consistent way to describe.

 In many ways, the goal of this project is similar to that of the Apache Arrow project.
 Arrow is focused on a standardized memory representation of columnar data.
-CommonPlan is focused on what should be done to data.
+Substrait is focused on what should be done to data.